-He had worked with See-Saw producer Emile Sherman on a film adaptation of Luke’s book Candy, and he knew Iain and Emile well.
+Luke Davies worked with See-Saw producer Emile Sherman on a film adaptation of Luke’s book Candy, and he knew Iain and Emile well.

-Luke’s own early life story and writing had brought the collaborators together and sown the idea for pursuing an artist—actor, musician, writer, photographer—as film subject.
+Luke’s own early life story and writing had brought the collaborators together and sown the idea for pursuing an artist—actor, musician, writer, photographer—as a film subject.

 James Dean was discussed, and Luke took on the project.

-“I immersed myself in every single piece of information about James Dean,” says Davies, “and in the end I had the broad stretch of his short life”.
+“I immersed myself in every single piece of information about James Dean,” says Davies, “and in the end, I had the broad stretch of his short life”.
 But one part stood out: Dennis Stock’s photo assignment trip with James Dean.
 Luke shared the idea with See-Saw.
 “That’s our movie,” said Iain.
 In 2010, Luke started writing the script.
 It became not a full biopic with a grand sweep, but “a short arc with grand themes,” says Davies.